mozilla/skywriter/docs/embedding/bespinoptions.html.markdown

 settings
 --------

-It's possible to insert any settings (as in those defined by the 'set' command where the command line is available) using the settings option.
-For example:
+You can customize any of the editor's settings declaratively or programmatically.
+These are the same settings that are set using the "set" command in the full Bespin.
+These can be specified using the `data-bespinoptions` attribute on the HTML like so:

     :::html
     <div class="bespin" data-bespinoptions='{"settings":{"tabstop":2}}'/>

-Or using the manual API:
+Programmatically:

     :::html
     <textarea id="edit"></textarea>